inclement/inclem.net/content/290415-python-on-android.rst

 messages would work on both Android and iOS.

-Plyer is very much under development, with new API wrapper contributions very welcome, and is the subject of a (second) GSOC project this year.
+Plyer is very much under development, with new API wrapper contributions very welcome, and is the subject of a (second) GSoC project this year.
 We hope that it will become increasingly feature-complete.